customMK/Bonsai-C/C4 extended/README.md

-# Bonsai C4
+# Bonsai C4 Extended Edition

-Brought to you by customMK, Bonsai C4 is an open source microcontroller board featuring an STM32F411CEU6 microcontroller.
-It is designed to be a drop-in-replacement for Proton C rev 2, Bonsai C, and Pro Micro.
+Brought to you by customMK, Bonsai C4 Extended Edition is an open source microcontroller board featuring an STM32F411CEU6 microcontroller.
+It is designed to be a drop-in-replacement for Proton C rev 2 and Pro Micro.

-For a more compact version of Bonsai C4 that matches the length of a Pro Micro (for physical backwards compatibility reasons), please refer to Bonsai C4 compact edition found [here](https://github.com/customMK/Bonsai-C/tree/main/C4%20compact)
+For a more compact version of Bonsai C4 that matches the length of a Pro Micro (for physical backwards compatibility reasons), please see Bonsai C4 Compact Edition found [here](https://github.com/customMK/Bonsai-C/tree/main/C4%20compact)

 ## Contents